 Here are some answers to commonly asked questions.
-Feel free to contact us if there are any further questions that you would like to ask or speak with the Rector when you meet.
+Feel free to contact us if there are any further questions that you would like to ask or speak with the Vicar when you meet.

 Q. I’m not baptised.
 I don’t go to church.
 Can I still get married in church?